michel8195/CardDetection/README.md

 Previous changes are enough to start training.
 However, we can modify some hyperparameters to customize our training.
 For example, we can tune the *learning rate* and the  *batch size*

- - Decrease **learning rate** always tend to decrease training loss but requires more step
+ - Decrease **learning rate** always tend to decrease training loss but requires more step to converge
  - **Batch size** define how many examples you use in each iteration.
-You should reduce it if you are leading with RAM problems.
+You should reduce it if you are leading with RAM issues.

   ### 2.3 Train  !